-Jeffrey R. Young is an editor and reporter focused on technology issues and the future of education.
+Jeffrey R. Young is an editor, reporter and podcaster focused on technology issues and the future of education.

 He previously spent 20 years at The Chronicle of Higher Education as a reporter and editor.
 During that time he held various roles, including leading technology coverage, editing the Students section, and serving as a Web editor, helping start blogs, podcasts, and multimedia features.
 He also founded and hosted the Re:Learning Podcast.

-Young has also taught classes and workshops on digital journalism, including serving as an adjunct lecturer at the University of Maryland at College Park for seven years.
+Young has also taught classes and workshops on digital journalism, including serving as an adjunct lecturer at the University of Maryland at College Park for seven years and as an adjunct in the journalism school at the University of Minnesota.

 Young has written for national publications including The New York Times, New Scientist, Slate, and The Wall Street Journal.
 An article he wrote was selected for the anthology The Best of Technology Writing 2007.

-Young is a frequent speaker on issues of education and technology, having given talks at the South-by-Southwest Interactive conference, at education events, and on campuses.
-He received a bachelor’s degree in English from Princeton University in 1995 and a master’s in communication, culture, and technology from Georgetown University in 2001.
+Young is a frequent speaker on issues of education and technology, having given talks at the SXSW Interactive conference, at education events, and on campuses.
+He received a bachelor’s degree in English from Princeton University and a master’s in communication, culture, and technology from Georgetown University.